-One insanely hot and humid summer day about 1997, my friend Shelia and I treated our pre-teens and their friends to a day at Libertyland in Memphis, Tennessee.
-Libertyland is an aging, but nice amusement park with some really good rides.
+One insanely hot and humid summer day about 1997, my friend Shelia and I treated our pre-teen children and their friends to a day at Libertyland in Memphis, Tennessee.
+Libertyland is an aging but nice amusement park with some really good rides.
 Libertyland also offers musical reviews.
 They manage to find incredibly talented teenagers to put on four or more shows a day; it has to be a grueling job.
 The theatre is shaded, but it’s an outdoor theatre, so there is no air conditioning.

 When Shelia and I took our group to Libertyland, it was mid-week and late summer, so the park didn’t have many people in it.
 Being typical mom-types, by mid-afternoon Shelia and I were hot and worn out… while the kids were still full of energy and happy to continue riding the rides.
-We decided to let the kids make themselves sick riding the loop-the-loops, while the two of us found a cool place to sit.
+We decided to let the kids make themselves sick riding the loop-the-loops while the two of us found a cool place to sit.

 As luck would have it, a show was scheduled to begin within a few minutes.
 The performers put on a wonderful, energetic, upbeat show, full of rock and roll and disco tunes.
-Unfortunately, their audience of only twenty people seeking respite from the heat didn’t seem to care whether there was good entertainment or not.
+Unfortunately, their audience of 20 people seeking respite from the heat didn’t seem to care whether there was good entertainment or not.

 At the end of the show, the meager audience gave half-hearted polite applause.
 My friend Shelia, however, leapt to her feet, gave a standing ovation and hooped and hollered as if she had seen the most amazing Broadway production in her life.

 She looked down at me and said, “These are someone else’s kids.
 Since their moms aren’t here, we need to support them.”
 Wow!
 In that instant Shelia gave me a perspective I had never thought of!
 Of course, then I stood by my friend, becoming a surrogate “stage mom” for that moment, cheering those hard-working kids.